unmanbearpig/dropbox_api/rails_setup.md

     # At this stage you may want to persist the reusable token we've acquired.
     # Remember that it's bound to the Dropbox account of your user.

-    # If you persisted the token, you can use it in subsequent requests or
+    # If you persist this token, you can use it in subsequent requests or
     # background jobs to perform calls to Dropbox API such as the following.
     folders = DropboxApi::Client.new(token).list_folder "/"
   end